Generalized Higgs mechanism in long-range interacting quantum systems

 \emph{Ferromagnetic Heisenberg model---} We consider now an anisotropic ferromagnetic Heisenberg model on a square lattice, which takes the same form as Eq. \eqref{eq:Heisenberg_Hamiltonian}, with long-ranged interactions $J_{ij} =-|\rr_{ij}|^{-\alpha}$.
 The ground state of this model is an ordinary ferromagnet, and the low-energy excitations can again be derived using the spin-wave analysis.
 The Holstein-Primakoff transformation leads to the spin-wave spectrum $E_\qq=S\sqrt{(J_0-J_\qq)(J_0-\gamma J_\qq)}$ where $J_\qq \equiv \sum_{\ell} \ee^{-i \qq\cdot \rr_\ell} J_\ell.$ The low-momentum behaviour of $E_\qq$ can be easily derived analytically by approximating the long-range interaction as $J_\qq \approx \int_{|\rr|>a} \dd^d \rr |\rr|^{-\alpha} \ee^{-i\qq\cdot \rr}$, with $a$ the lattice spacing, and for $\alpha > d$ is given by

 with $x_{\gamma}=1$ for $\gamma=1$ and $x_{\gamma}=1/2$ for $\gamma<1$.
-For $\alpha \leq d$, the dispersion diverges with the system size and a regularization is therefore added as for the AFM \cite{suppmat}.
+For $\alpha \leq d$, the dispersion diverges with the system size and a regularization is therefore added as for the AFM (see App.~\ref{app_c}).
 The dispersions $E_\qq$ for different values of $\alpha$, $\gamma$, and spatial dimensions are also shown in Fig. \ref{fig:Dispersions}, right panel.
+The existence of a gapped Goldstone mode in the ferromagnetic Heisenberg model due to long-ranged interactions was first pointed out in Refs.~\cite{Lange_1965,Lange_1967}.

 In Fig.~\ref{fig:Exponent} we show the curves $s(\alpha)$ in comparison with the fit obtained by the lattice evaluation of the spin-wave dispersion, showing good agreement.
 The results show again, as in the AFM case, the existence of the same three different regimes for $s(\alpha)$ (cf. Fig.~\ref{fig:Exponent}).
 Differently from the AFM case, the result is sensitive to the symmetry of the model, namely for the SU(2) ($\gamma=1$) and the U(1) ($\gamma < 1$) cases.
 While for both cases the regimes boundaries are the same, the values of the exponents change.
 Instances of regime II were found in several FM models: a ferromagnetic XXZ chain~\cite{Vanderstraeten2018} ($d=1, \gamma<1, \alpha>1$ ), a ferromagnetic U(1)-symmetric spin system with dipolar interactions on a square lattice~\cite{Maalev1976,Peter_2012} ($d=2$, $\gamma<1$, $\alpha=3$), and a ferromagnetic SU(2)-symmetric spin system~\cite{Buchheit2022} ($d$ generic,$\gamma=1$, $\alpha>d$).